Icinga/icinga2/doc/9-icinga2-api.md

 object type name.
 Instead of the type name it is also possible to use a wildcard match.

-The following example allows the api user to query all hosts and services with the custom host attribute `os` matching the regular expression `^Linux`.
+The following example allows the API user to query all hosts and services with the custom host attribute `os` matching the regular expression `^Linux`.

     permissions = [